refuge-attic/refuge_pre/package/win/README.md

 Documentation
 -------------

-Documentation for each lib is contained in the docs folder.
-This is reference and also details the manual process for what the autoomation is performing for you.
+Documentation for each dependent lib is contained in the docs folder.
+This is for reference and may also detail the manual process for what the automation  performs for you.

 Questions
 ---------